Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Proposed Method

 \section{Proposed Method}

-In this section, we present the proposed DuaLossDef network.
-This network utilizes Dua-Loss for adversarial training and is deployed in front of the tracker.
-Adversarial samples containing attack perturbations are first input to the defense network for defensive transformation.
-The transformed samples are then passed to the tracking model for regular tracking.
-DuaLossDef consists of two independently trained components, which can be separately deployed in front of the search branch and the template branch of the tracker.
-As the operations in the search branch and the template branch are highly similar, for the sake of brevity, the following explanation focuses on the search branch.
-The training pipeline for the proposed DuaLossDef network is illustrated in the \cref{pipeline}.
+In this section, we present the proposed AADN network.
+Input images containing unknown perturbations are first input to the defense network for defensive transformation, then the transformed samples are passed to the tracking model for regular tracking.
+AADN consists of two independently trained components, which can be separately deployed in front of the search branch and the template branch of the tracker.
+As the operations in these two branches are highly similar, for the sake of brevity, the following explanation focuses on the search branch.
+The training pipeline for the proposed AADN network is illustrated in the \cref{pipeline}.